ZACKHADD/Data_Codes_Steps/Overview Subjects/Snowflake/SnowPro Exam Preparation.md

 - Network policy can be activated on the account or user level only.
 It is designed for users to allow or prevent them from connectingto snowflake using IP adresses
 - Only one Network policy per user or account
 - DUO mobile application is the application handeling the MFA in snowflake
-- MFA is per user and it is designed priùeraly to connect to the web interface but can be used with JDBC ODBC and snowsql.
+- MFA is per user and it is designed primeraly to connect to the web interface but can be used with JDBC ODBC and snowsql.
 - SNOWSQL supports MFA
 - With the federated authentication SSO users connect trough external SAMPL complient identity provider such as Azure AD.
 - The pupose of roles os to grant previleges to Roles or users.
 - Securable objects are owned by only one role
 - We can add grants to default roles even public
--
+- large complex queries we scale up, several queries and users we scale out
+- Snowflake starts the query if at least 50% of servers needed are provisionned
+- To view the monitoring info of a warehouse we need MONITOR privilege (from 8 hours to 14 days)
--
+- QUEUED_OVERLOAD_TIME, QUEUED_PROVISIONING_TIME, QUEUED_REPAIR_TIME
+- Creating a new warehouse automaticaly sets it to active one being used in the session